posted August 15, 2023

 When creating this Carolina-style pulled pork, I chose to add ketchup and brown sugar to the recipe because I personally love the flavor that they add to the smoky meat.
 I’m all about making food that tastes good, and I firmly believe you should too!
 This recipe can be tweaked and adjusted to fit your palate, so if you don’t want additional sweetness or tomato flavor, omit these ingredients.
 Need something extra to balance the acidity of the vinegar?
 I think you’ll like the addition of ketchup and brown sugar.

-Overall, this is a savory preparation for smoked pulled pork (in opposition to my other pulled pork recipes like Cider Brined Pulled Pork and Bourbon Brown Sugar Pulled Pork), but I still prefer just that little kiss of sweetness in the sauce.
+Overall, this is a savory preparation for smoked pulled pork (in opposition to my other pulled pork recipes like Cider Brined Pulled Pork and Bourbon Brown Sugar Pulled Pork), but I still prefer a little kiss of sweetness in the sauce.

 Once you have your pork smoked to perfection, I highly recommend eating it with a side of my Vinegar Coleslaw.
-If you’re making your pulled pork into a sandwich, the coleslaw is perfect piled high on top of the pork for a satisfying crunch in an otherwise tender sandwich.
+If you’re making your pulled pork into a sandwich, this coleslaw is perfect piled high on top of the pork for a satisfying crunch in an otherwise tender sandwich.

 How to Make Carolina Pulled Pork